 The next rehearsal got a little easier.
 I kept telling myself each week I would practice at home to get better and better.
 Well, I didn’t have a lot of time to practice, but my brother, Aaron, gave me some tips on the runs, which helped me quite a bit.
 I finally got the CD to help me learn my part at the third rehearsal.
 Did I listen to it?
 Yes…in the car on the way to dress rehearsal.

 As every rehearsal came and went, I got less and less overwhelmed.
 I was starting to fall in love with the songs, and I even felt confident on some of the parts.
 By the dress rehearsal, I felt that I could do this.
 I even got teary-eyed as we rehearsed “For unto Us a Child is Born.”
 My testimony grew that day, and I felt what a blessing it was to be able to sing with this group of individuals and praise the Lord.

 The next day was the concert.
 I was a little nervous, because I was still only about 85% there on my knowledge of the songs, but I was mostly excited and at peace.
 I couldn’t wait to take part in this beautiful oratorio.

 We all wore burgundy robes, which were very hot, but it gave a sense of unity to the group.
 I felt like a real part of the choir, and even though I am shy around people I don’t know well, I felt that by then, I had formed some friendly acquaintances.
-This is His world.
-He created it.
-He is my king and my Lord, and I will follow His commands throughout my life.

 We lined up in our robes in two lines along a narrow hallway downstairs.
 It was soon time for us to walk up the stairs and down the aisles of people to our seats.
 I gave a goofy grin to my husband, parents, and Nana as I walked by.
 I was so grateful they were there.